Making the decision to translate your documents and materials can be exciting, but also confusing.

 A picture is worth a thousand words

 Use images if possible, unless written content is absolutely necessary or the best way to convey your message.
-Images than you can use are pictographs, infographics, charts, diagrams, maps, etc.
+Images that you can use are pictographs, infographics, charts, diagrams, maps, etc.

 Start by thinking international